-At Creaney Primary School, student well-being and the prevention of inappropriate behaviour is managed through a focus on early intervention and prevention, are educative in nature and managed in ways that promote restorative practices.
+At Creaney Primary School, student wellbeing and the prevention of inappropriate behaviour is managed through a focus on early intervention and prevention and managed in ways that promote restorative practices.

 Student behaviour is not viewed in isolation but as part of an interaction between the student, staff and the school community.
-Therefore, strong parental participation and support is necessary.
+Strong parental participation and support is necessary.

-One of the aims of Creaney’s behaviour management process is to encourage children’s involvement and enable students to develop self-regulation and reflective skills for increased resiliency.
+One of the aims of Creaney Primary School’s behaviour management process is to encourage children’s involvement throughout the process and to enable the development of self-regulation and reflective skills for increased resiliency.

 Each classroom uses the same behaviour management traffic lights or Reflective Behaviours system that allows the children to self-regulate and reflect on their behaviour.
 Please remember, we are not focusing on the child as such but the behaviour that is demonstrated.

 The process involves the children working together as a class as follows:

 - At the beginning of the year, teachers develop classroom expectations and agreements with students.
 These are referred to throughout the year for positive reinforcement and to remind children of agreed ways to behave.